-2.02 The general guidelines require that each loop have less than 35 dB of loss at 196 kHz, with 135 ohms driving and terminating impedances.
-The HiGain system operates with any number of other T1, POTS, Digital Data Service (DDS), or other HiGain systems sharing the same cable binder group.
+2.04 The HiGain system operates with any number of

+other T1, POTS, Digital Data Service (DDS), or other HiGain systems sharing the same cable binder group.
 HiGain systems can be used with customers requiring DS1 service on a temporary or permanent basis.
 The HiGain system also provides a means of quickly deploying service in advance of fiber-optic transmission systems.
 With the HiGain system, service can be provided within hours.
 Fiber optic systems can be installed at a leisurely pace and cut over from the installed HiGain system when convenient to do so.
 The installed HiGain system can then be easily removed and utilized elsewhere.